 I know we are all looking forward to teaching again in our physical classrooms, but we should always extend our best efforts to give our students extraordinary learning experiences online.
 Engaging them in learning calls for our all-inclusive teaching strategies.

 Moreover, when young learners get more adaptive to remote learning through our help and with their parent’s support, it’s always possible that education continues no matter what.

 Easier said than done.
-However, our passion to teach and to make a difference will help us get through when school closures are extended to an uncertain date!
+However, our passion to teach can make a difference and will help us get through when school closures are extended to an uncertain date!
 Our practical and realistic interventions in student learning are our best response to the new normal setting in education and maintaining student engagement.